Accuracy vs Precision: Unveiling the Key Distinctions in Quality Management

 Accuracy means the values gathered from repeated measurements are close to the target.

 If all the measurements are accurate, this means that they are close to the target and they may be or may not be close to each other.

 For instance, you are working as a technician in a laboratory.
 You measured the weight of a given substance which was 4 kg.
 However, the known or actual weight of it must be 20 kg.
 You can easily say that your measurement is not accurate because is not close to the known value.

 For better understandig the topic accuracy vs precision, let’s discuss the term precision in detail.

 Precision means the values gathered from repeated measurements are close to each other in a cluster.
 They have little scatter.

-If all the measurements very precise, it means that the measurements are close eachother and they may be or may not be close to the target.
+If all the measurements very precise, it means that the measurements are close to each other and they may be or may not be close to the target.
 When the scatter is less, measurements have high precision.

 Considering the same example above, you measured the weight of a given substance three times and you obtained the below results;

 - Measurement 1: 3.9 kg

 - Measurement 3: 5 kg